hbt/quick-tabs-chrome-extension/readme.md

+# Fork differences

+- fixes bug where pressing `Enter` creates another tab with the partially written text
+- fixes bug where pressing `Escape` does not restore focus to document body

 # INTRODUCTION

 Quick Tabs is a tab management browser extension for the Google Chrome web browser based on the "Recent Files" quick selector built into the excellent IntelliJ IDEA by Jetbrains.